-- goods for display or use at exhibitions etc,
+- goods for display or use at exhibitions, fairs, meetings or similar events;

-- imported by bona fide tourist for their own use while in Fiji
+- goods imported by bona fide tourists for their own use while in Fiji;

-- which are imported solely for use in connection with some particular project or occasion
+- goods which are imported solely for use in connection with some particular project or occasion;

-- of a specialized nature or which are of a kind covered by approved international convention concerning temporary importation; and
+- goods of a specialized nature or which are of a kind covered by approved international convention concerning temporary importation;

 Refer to Regulation 97(1) and (2) of the Customs Regulations 1986.